Justinw21/hackcuny/README.md

 # PadNews

 Menstrual products can be expensive and free ones can be hard to find.
 Although there have been efforts to increase accessibility to these products, more can still be done.
+PadNews seeks to provide a platform for users to share as well as find information through crowdsourcing and data visualization.

 ## Table of Contents